 *Please note that this SQL file included in the package is optimized for MySQL.
 Modifications may need to be made for SQL Server and Oracle.

-An Appian service account must be created to authenticate requests to Appian.
-An API key will be used for the authentication process and this service account will be the means by which Twilio and Google Dialogflow call Appian web APIs.
-The service account is not meant to be used as an agent.
-Follow the steps below to properly set up the service account.
+An Appian service account user must be created to authenticate requests to Appian.
+This user will be the means by which Twilio and Dialogflow call Appian web APIs, and is not meant to be used as an agent.
+Follow the steps below to properly set up the service account user.

 The Initialize Twilio Configuration action in the ICC application is an easy way to set up all of the necessary objects and connections with Twilio to get up and running quickly.
 This should be done if you want to set up a Twilio subaccount from scratch.

 If you would like to change the default names of any of these objects that will be created through the setup, you can modify the constants referred to in this document.